Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 ~~~~~
 This code adds a child label to label 0.1.9.1 with *XCAFDoc_NoteComment* attribute.

-@subsubsection occt_xde_2_7_3 Editing a Note
+@subsubsection occt_xde_2_10_3 Editing a Note
 An instance of *XCAFDoc_Note* class can be used for note editing.
 One may change common note data.
 ~~~~~
 myNote->Set("New User", "New Timestamp");
 ~~~~~
-To change specific data one need to down cast *myNote* handle to the appropriate sub-class:
+To change specific data one needs to down cast *myNote* handle to the appropriate sub-class:
 ~~~~~
 Handle(XCAFDoc_NoteComment) myCommentNote = Handle(XCAFDoc_NoteComment)::DownCast(myNote);
 if (!myCommentNote.IsNull()) {